Keyvanhardani/siri-api-demo/README.md

 Additional information, including instructions for setting up your own endpoints and phrases to which Siri should respond, can be found in the comments inside the shortcut or in the PHP scripts.

 In the `patterns` directory you will find two files showing how to do some interesting things with the API.
 There are, of course, just two common things you may want to do, and in no way representative of the full capabilities of the software.
 You can do any complex operations you want on the server and return any data you want to be read by Siri.

+# Demo Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7eALVzzf2YM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+In this demo I ask Siri to fetch data from my web server, which it does, then it asks a follow-up question.
+For this demo, I set the follow-up question to always follow up by asking my if I wanted to hear the notes again.
+In your implementation you can set the follow-up to the follow-up to anything you want, so rather than just looping the last response you can get data through conversational input.